jCodingStuff/DataMadness/Script.md

 ## Funny intro

+> Display first vide of trapped man/woman then short clip of a feast

 Covid has us all enclosed at home and for me personally, the only thing that's keeping my hopes up is food.
 So Juli and I decided that after all this is over we shall throw a feast for everyone to celebrate.

+> Play music

 But what should we cook we pondered?